 A soldier that was profiled through the NPR (that had finished the final deployment with many medals and even the Bronze Star) talks about being dishonorably discharged due to failing the urine tests.
 He lost his marriage, couldn’t get a job, and even had his house foreclosed on him as well.
 He got kicked out of his parent’s house after taking money from them to get even more drugs.
 He couldn’t get a sandwich shop job, even with 17 years of service and three deployments, because the shop’s manager believed the PTSD would cause him to lose it.

-The Department of Defense is trying to stop the high rates of opioid prescriptions given to combat veterans and other veterans as well, especially for those who have a higher risk of developing addiction or substance abuse disorders.
+The Department of Defense is trying to stop the high rates of opioid prescriptions given to combat veterans and other veterans as well, especially for those who have a higher risk of developing addiction or substance use disorder disorders.
 They are trying to increased training techniques, hire additional therapists, and review cases of people who have many prescriptions.
 Even with their efforts, there is still too many opioid prescriptions being given.

 Traumatic Brain Injuries and Veterans